mit-cml/appinventor-sources/docs/components/sensors/thermometer.md

 ### TemperatureChanged

-<div block-type = "component_event" component-selector = "Thermometer" event-selector = "TemperatureChanged" event-params = "temperature" id = "thermometer-temperaturechanged"></div>
+<div block-type = "component_event" component-selector = "Thermometer" event-selector = "TemperatureChanged" id = "thermometer-temperaturechanged"></div>

 Called when a change is detected in the temperature (in degrees Celsius).